find your perfect LLM program

-The University of Texas School of Law: School of Lawhttp://law.utexas.edu/master-of-laws/
+The University of Texas School of Law: School of Law

 The University of Texas School of Law

 Lawyers from all over the world come to The University of Texas at Austin to expand the breadth and depth of their legal knowledge and invest in an internationally recognized Master of Laws.
 The LL.M.
-Program is diverse, selective, and small, with a maximum of 50 spots for each incoming class.
+Program is diverse, selective, and small, with 25 spots for each incoming class.
 LL.M. students from foreign countries and the U.S. are fully integrated into the academic life of the Law School, learning side by side with 880 J.D. students.
-The LL.M. class is global in reach, with 35 students from 25 different countries in the Class of 2020, including 6 Fulbright students.
-In fact, The University of Texas at Austin is home to over 5,000 international students, and the rich diversity on our campus is essential to our success as a global learning community.
+The LL.M. class is global in reach, with students from 17 different countries in the Class of 2022, including 4 Fulbright students.

-Texas Law is situated on the northeast quadrant of campus, a short walk to museums, two recreation centers with pools, and a football stadium.
-Law school facilities include two courtrooms; study lounges; state-of-the-art classrooms; a café; and the Tarlton Law Library, one of the largest academic law libraries in the world.
-Additionally, we have an unbeatable set of 14 clinics, 16 programs and centers, 13 student-run journals, and 35 student organizations that round out law students’ legal education.
-The Office of Graduate & International Programs helps Texas Law students achieve their academic and extracurricular goals.
-Throughout the year, the office organizes study breaks, plans events, and holds academic support and advising sessions.
-The experienced staff is always available for counseling on academic and personal matters.
+Texas Law is situated on the northeast quadrant of campus, a short walk to 8 museums, 2 recreation centers with pools, and a football stadium.
+Law School facilities include 2 courtrooms; study lounges; state-of-the-art classrooms; a café; and the Tarlton Law Library, one of the largest academic law libraries in the world.
+Additionally, we have an unbeatable set of 16 clinics, 16 programs and centers, 13 student-run journals, and 35 student organizations that round out law students’ legal education.

-Finally, we are in Austin–the Live Music Capital of the World, the second fastest growing city in the U.S., and the second best city for liberals to live.
-Technology companies such as Apple, Dell, Facebook, IBM, Intel, Google, National Instruments, and Samsung have established major operations here in Austin.
+Finally, we are in Austin–the Live Music Capital of the World, the fastest-growing big city in the country, and the second best city for liberals to live.
+Technology companies such as Google, Apple, Amazon, Facebook, SpaceX, and Tesla have established major operations in Austin.
 Boasting 400 live music venues, 100 barbecue restaurants, 200 miles of urban hike and bike trails, and 300 sunny days each year, we say that Austin is the best place in the world to be a law student.

 - Business Law